 Freshman Year Experience Program

-Freshman Year Experience (FYE) Program
+Freshman Year Experience and Retention Initiatives (FYE)

 New Student Orientation

 As an outgrowth of AUAF’s Mission, Vision, and Goals, New Student Orientation: